 - a.
 If a student's concern remains unresolved after review by the department chair, the student may submit a written request for appeal to the dean of the division that offers the course taught by the faculty member.
-The written request must be delivered no more than three (3) days after the decision from the department chair is communicated to the student and must include: - The stated grounds for the final course grade appeal and specifically the basis for the claim that a final course grade was assigned arbitrarily, prejudicially or was in error. - ii.
-Any additional supporting information. - b.
-The dean may either: - i. review the appeal on their own; or, - ii. appoint a committee of three (3) faculty members from the faculty member's department or in a closely allied field to review the grade appeal ("faculty committee") and report their findings back to the dean.
+The written request must be delivered no more than three (3) days after the decision from the department chair is communicated to the student and must include: - i.
+The stated grounds for the final course grade appeal and specifically the basis for the claim that a final course grade was assigned arbitrarily, prejudicially or was in error. - ii.
+Any additional supporting information.

+b.
+The dean may either:

+- i. review the appeal on their own; or, - ii. appoint a committee of three (3) faculty members from the faculty member's department or in a closely allied field to review the grade appeal ("faculty committee") and report their findings back to the dean.
 Faculty members appointed to the committee must not have any apparent conflict of interest with the faculty of record.
 If any apparent conflicts of interest exist, the faculty member will be replaced on the committee by another faculty member appointed by the dean. - c.
 The dean and/or the faculty committee (as applicable) will examine the available written information (including that from the department chair) and may meet with the student and the instructor, if necessary.
 The dean or faculty committee may request meetings with any other individuals as deemed necessary for their thorough examination of the appeal. - d.
 The dean and/or the faculty committee (as applicable) will be charged to determine whether the grade was assigned in a fair and appropriate manner, or whether there is evidence of unfair treatment such as arbitrariness, prejudice and/or error that might justify a change in a grade. - e.
 If the dean alone or with feedback from the faculty committee concludes that the grade was assigned in a fair and appropriate manner, the dean will report the conclusions to the student and faculty member in writing and the matter will be closed. - f.
 If the dean alone or with feedback from the faculty committee determines that compelling reasons exist for changing the grade, the dean will request that the instructor change the grade and provide the faculty member with a written explanation for the request.
 If the faculty member declines to change a grade as requested, the faculty member will provide a written explanation of the refusal to the dean. - g.
-The dean, after considering the faculty member's explanation, and upon concluding that it would be unjust to allow the original grade to stand, may change the grade and notify the student and the faculty member of the action. - h.
-Only a dean may change a grade over the objection of a faculty member. - 5.
-Miscellaneous. - a.
-Time frames established for the grade appeal process may be extended by the department chair involved in the process for good cause. - b.
-Grades issued by a faculty member will remain in effect during the appeal procedure.
+The dean, after considering the faculty member's explanation, and upon concluding that it would be unjust to allow the original grade to stand, may change the grade and notify the student and the faculty member of the action. - n.
+Only a dean may change a grade over the objection of a faculty member.